Working with your cluster¶

 Creating a cluster with workspaces¶

 To create an on-demand Spark cluster attached to a Domino Workspace, click New Workspace from the Workspaces menu.
-On the Launch New Workspace dialog select the option to Attach Cluster.
+On the Launch New Workspace dialog select the Compute Cluster step.
 Specify the desired cluster settings and launch you workspace.
 Once the workspace is up, it will have access to the Spark cluster you configured.

 The Hardware Tier for your workspace will determine the compute resources available to your Spark driver process.